Robert-van-Engelen/Forth500/manual.md

 You can also specify a drive and glob pattern with `FILES`:

-    FILES F:*.fs ↲
+    FILES F:*.fth ↲

-This lists all Forth .fs source code files on the F: drive and makes the F: drive the current drive.
+This lists all Forth .fth source code files on the F: drive and makes the F: drive the current drive.
+Forth source files commonly use extension fth or fs.

 This ends our introduction to the essential basics of Forth.